ManKeomorakort/Ionic2-benchmark/README.md

 * **/app** : Starting with folders, we can see that the bulk of our app lives here: pages, services, etc.

+* **/app/pages** : This folder is containing all pages of your application.
+Within pages you’ll again find subfolders.
+Each page is implemented as an Angular 2 component (you’ll learn more about Angular 2 components later on).
+As each component implementation can consist of multiple files, the files belonging to one component are kept in one subfolder of app/pages.
+For instance, in the initial project structure you can find a folder app/pages/home which contains three files: home.js, home.html and home.scss.
+All these files belong to the home page of the app. home.js contains the implementation of the corresponding class HomePage.
+The template code for the HomePage component is stored in home.html and SCSS styling is for that template is available in home.scss.

+* **/app/themes** : This folder will contain all SCSS files which contain styling on application level.
+If you take a look into that folder you’ll find a core SCSS file as well as platform specific SCSS files.
+Another SCSS file is containing SCSS variables

 * **/app/app.js or app.ts** : Finally some code!
 This is where we bootstrap our application and where you will find your app’s @App decorator.
 There are a handful of global settings you’ll want to pass in.
 Most importantly, you’ll want to pass your app’s root template, config and list of providers.

 * **www**: This is where your index.html file lives.
 However, don’t be fooled into thinking this is where your app should live.
 Put all of your application scripts in the ./app folder.